Sri Lanka Scout Association: Scout training camps

 Pedro Scout Training Camp near Nuwara Eliya (6°57′48.68″N 80°48′23.49″E) is known for its tropical forests and hills.

 Lee Dassanayake Scout Activity Center near Mirigama (7°17′21.69″N 80°8′35″E) is set in 12 acres of forest in the Gampaha District.
 The site offers camping facilities, woodland and campsite activities, hiking tracks and a large rally ground.

 Lake View Park International Scout Centre in Kandy (7°15′7″N 80°38′58.83″E) is a 57-acre ground belonging to Dharmaraja College.
-The park is modeled after Gilwell Park in London.
-It consists of rally grounds, camp sites, campfire circle, the den, kitchen complex, lecture rooms and dormitories.
+The park is modelled after Gilwell Park in London.
+It consists of rally grounds, campsites, a campfire circle, the den, a kitchen complex, lecture rooms and dormitories.
 It is the home for the 1st Kandy Dharmaraja Scout Group.

 Structure

 The Sri Lanka Scout Association is structured in seven Scouting provinces with 37 districts: